t Lotusphere 2002 this week, there was barely a mention of Lotus 1-2-3, the electronic spreadsheet that put Lotus Development on the map.

 "My IBM rep sends me documents all the time, and I can't read them because they were in Freelance or AmiPro or WordPro or whatever that application is called," said one partner who requested anonymity.
 "Lotus 1-2-3?
 That product is 3-2-1-zero, gone!

-For the week ending May 17, CRN looks at five companies that were either asleep at the wheel or just didn't make good decisions.
+For the week ending Dec.
+6, CRN looks at IT companies that were unfortunate, unsuccessful or just didn't make good decisions.

-For the week ending May 17, CRN looks at five companies that brought their 'A' game and made moves to beat out competitors.
+For the week ending Dec.
+6, CRN looks at IT companies that brought their 'A' game and made moves to beat out competitors.

 |More Slide Shows|